Trade/other name(s): Signifor, Signifor LAR, pasireotide diaspartate

 Why would this drug be used?

-Pasireotide is used to treat Cushing’s disease, a common problem of pituitary tumors.
+It can be used to treat Cushing’s disease, a common problem of pituitary tumors.
 These tumors can make the adrenal glands put out too much cortisol, which causes symptoms of Cushing’s disease.
-Pituitary tumors are usually surgically removed, but pasireotide is used when the tumor can’t be taken out or when surgery doesn’t stop symptoms.
-The drug is also being studied in other diseases, such as to treat carcinoid tumors.

 How does this drug work?

 Pasireotide behaves like somatostatin, a naturally occurring hormone that helps control many functions in the body.
-In people with Cushing’s disease, it binds to receptors in the pituitary that stop it from releasing certain hormones, including the hormone that stimulates the adrenal glands to produce cortisol.
-This helps reduce the level of cortisol in the body.
+It binds to receptors in the pituitary that stop it from releasing certain hormones, including growth hormone and ACTH, the hormone that stimulates the adrenal glands to produce cortisol.
+This helps reduce the levels of these hormones in the body.

 Before taking this medicine